Bellerin returns to Barca after terminating Arsenal contract

 The Spanish right back, a product of Barca's La Masia academy who left for Arsenal in 2011, spent last season on loan at Real Betis and won the Copa del Rey.

-"The player will sign a contract until 30 June 2023 and the buyout clause has been set at 50 million euros ($49.72 million)," added the LaLiga club, who sent full back Sergino Dest out on loan to AC Milan earlier on Thursday.
+"The player will sign a contract until 30 June 2023 and the buyout clause has been set at £43 million", added the LaLiga club, who sent full back Sergino Dest out on loan to AC Milan earlier on Thursday.

 Bellerin, 27, made 239 first-team appearances for Arsenal, winning the FA Cup three times.